eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 | STAR       | $n^2\sim O(n^2)$              | 361                       |
 | RCV        | $O(n!)$                       | $2.09 \times 10^{17}$     |

 Optimizations could be made to cut the numbers for STAR and Condorcet tabulations by about a half.
 For example, counting the *margins* of each matchup, rather than the raw count in each.
-However, after speaking to knowledgeable STAR and Condorcet advocates directly, they specifically told me that it's more important for transparency and trustworthiness to not just report the margins, but the full raw counts for each pairwise tally.
-In response to them telling me that, I have edited the original draft of this post to remove that optimization.
+However, after speaking to knowledgeable STAR and Condorcet advocates directly, they told me it is more important for transparency and trustworthiness to report the full raw counts for each pairwise tally, not just the margins.
+I have accordingly removed that optimization from this post.

-However, these systems are not even close to approaching how absurdly impractical RCV is in this regard.
+Still, these systems are not even close to approaching how absurdly impractical RCV is in this regard.
 In the actual Portland election, voters were restricted to ranking up to 6 candidates, which brings the number down to just...
 21,029,599...
 Hard to post all of those possibilities on the high school gymnasium doors for independent verification of the tabulation.

 $$21,029,599=\sum_{k=1}^{6} \frac{19!}{(19-k)!} $$